exercism/sqlite/exercises/concept/intro-select/.docs/instructions.md

 ## 1. Gather all of the data

-Gather all of the data from the `weather_data` table.
+Gather all of the data from the `weather_readings` table.

 ## 2. Gather only the location and temperature data

-Gather only the location and temperature values from the `weather_data` table.
+Gather only the location and temperature values from the `weather_readings` table.

 ## 3. Gather only data for Seattle